Aerial view of Kotor old town in the Bay of Kotor, Montenegro

 Practical tips

-- Crowds: July and August are very busy — cruise ships dock in the bay and passengers fill the old town by mid-morning.
-Arrive early or visit the walls before 9am.
+• Crowds: July and August are very busy — cruise ships dock in the bay and passengers fill the old town by mid-morning.
+Arrive before 8:30am or after 5pm when day-trippers leave.